PlatformedTasks/PLAS-TESK/README.md

 $ cd PLAS-TESK/charts/tesk/
 ```

-2. Since we are going to install PLAS-TESK as an Helm chart, edit the `values.yaml` file to match your configurations.
+2. Since we are going to install PLAS-TESK as a Helm chart, edit the `values.yaml` file to match your configurations.
 From the original [TESK chart](https://github.com/elixir-cloud-aai/TESK) we have added the option `storage: mystorage` which will deploy an NFS provisioner to the Kubernetes cluster called `example.com/nfs`.
 3. Create a `secrets.yaml`  file with the FTP credentials: